tomdstone/bbscore_public/README.md

 | **SSV2** | `online_linear_classifier`, `online_transformer_classifier` |

 Using an incompatible metric will print a warning with the list of compatible options.

+**Note on TR-level benchmarks:** `LeBel2023TR` and `LeBel2023AudioTR` are standalone classes that bypass the standard `BenchmarkScore` pipeline.
+They implement their own `GroupKFold` ridge regression internally (using `sklearn.linear_model.RidgeCV` with story-level cross-validation), which is distinct from the `temporal_ridge` metric in the registry.
+The registry's `temporal_ridge` (`Ridge3DChunkedMetric`) expects 3D chunked features from the standard pipeline and is not compatible with TR-level benchmarks.
+Use `ridge` for encoding accuracy and `temporal_rsa` for representational geometry comparisons.

 ### Recommended Workflow